 Round out the day by hopping around Melbourne’s hidden bars.
 The city has quite a few lurking behind doorways, shop fronts and up secret staircases, including Goldilocks, Bar Americano, State of Grace, The Croft Institute, and Eau de Vie.

 There’s nothing better than taking it slow on a Sunday and getting in touch with the local community.
-Revisit Queen Vic Market to check out one of the many multicultural festivals showcasing the best of Melbourne’s diverse communities.
-Upcoming events include the Turkish Pazar Festival (7-8 March) and Philippine Festival (5 April).
+Revisit Queen Vic Market to check out one of the many multicultural festivals showcasing the best of Melbourne’s diverse communities, like the Philippine Festival (5 April).

-There are lots of other community events taking place at Queen Vic Market, including such as Opera in the Market (17 February), the Sustainable Living Festival (29 February-1 March), and the Melbourne Food & Wine Festival (19-29 March).
+There are lots of other community events taking place at Queen Vic Market, including the Melbourne Food & Wine Festival (19-29 March).